Box Model

 Expected Output

-When applied to an HTML <div class="box">
+When applied to an HTML <div class="box">, the element should have:

 - A visible border